tiann/KernelSU/website/docs/guide/module.md

 │   │
 │   ├── post-fs-data.sh     <--- This script will be executed in post-fs-data
 │   ├── service.sh          <--- This script will be executed in late_start service
+│   ├── boot-completed.sh   <--- This script will be executed on boot completed
 |   ├── uninstall.sh        <--- This script will be executed when KernelSU removes your module
 │   ├── system.prop         <--- Properties in this file will be loaded as system properties by resetprop │   ├── sepolicy.rule       <--- Additional custom sepolicy rules